-Differences in inclusion criteria across the trials led to the enrollment of dissimilar groups of women (Appendix C2).
-The mean age of participants at entry ranged from $47^{63}$ to $53^{70}$ years in the tamoxifen trials, $67^{73}$ to $68^{73,86}$ years in the raloxifene trials, 58.5 years in STAR, $^{54}$ and $60^{17}$ to $63^{90}$ years in the aromatase inhibitor trials.
-Risks for most outcomes measured in these trials increase with age, including risks for breast cancer and adverse events such as thromboembolic events and strokes.
+Differences in inclusion criteria across the trials led to the enrollment of dissimilar groups of women (Appendix C3).
+The mean age of participants at entry ranged from 47 to 53 years in the tamoxifen trials, 67 to 68 years in the raloxifene trials, 58.5 years in STAR, and 60 to 63 years in the aromatase inhibitor trials.
+Risks for most outcomes measured in the trials increase with age including risks for breast cancer and adverse events, such as thromboembolic events and strokes.
 The 15- to 20-year age difference between participants in the different trials would be expected to influence results and limit comparisons across trials.
 Although the head-to-head design of the STAR trial allows direct comparisons between tamoxifen and raloxifene, there are no head-to-head comparison trials that include the aromatase inhibitors or alternative dosing regimens.

-Trials also varied by treatment duration and followup times.
+Trials also varied by treatment durations and followup times.
 These variations could influence results because participants with short exposures may not attain the optimal benefits or experience the adverse effects that would accrue for those with longer exposures.
 Also, short followup times may not allow conditions with slower progression, such as breast cancer, to be detected during the course of the trial.
 The STAR trial reported a mean treatment duration of 3.6 to 3.9 years and mean followup of 3.9 years for initial results, and 6.8 years for long-term results.
-S4-56 Median treatment duration in the placebo-controlled trials of tamoxifen were approximately 4 to 5 years, 62,66 while median followup times ranged from 6 years in the HOT trial to 16 years in IBIS-I. The Royal Marsden and IBIS-I trials provided some results by active versus posttreatment periods, while other trials did not.
+Median treatment duration in the placebo-controlled trials of tamoxifen were approximately 4 to 5 years, while median followup times ranged from 6 years in the HOT trial to 16 years in IBIS-I. The Royal Marsden and IBIS-I trials provided some results by active versus posttreatment periods, while other trials did not.
 Absolute risk reduction depends on followup time and trials with longer followup provide better estimates, such as the IBIS-I trial with 16 years and Royal Marsden with 13 years.

-In the raloxifene trials, results of the MORE trial were reported after 3 and 4 years of treatment.
-The CORE study is a continuation of MORE that follows a subset of MORE participants in order to further examine raloxifene's effect on breast cancer incidence.
+In the raloxifene trials, results of the MORE trial were reported after 3 and 4 years of treatment.74,75,78,80,85-87,89,93,95,103 The CORE study is a continuation of MORE that follows a subset of MORE participants in order to further examine raloxifene's effect on breast cancer incidence.
 Although participants continued their randomized assignment to raloxifene or placebo in CORE, all had a gap in use.
 Median time between participation in MORE and CORE was 10.6 months (2.6 to 62 months).
 Results of CORE were reported for 4-year and combined 8-year outcomes (MORE + CORE).
-RUTH, the median treatment duration was 5.1 years and followup 5.6 years.
+For RUTH, the median treatment duration was 5.1 years and followup 5.6 years.
 The aromatase inhibitor trials are the most recent and have the shortest followup times.
 The median treatment duration and followup was 5 years for IBIS-II and 3 years for MAP.3.